 Inadmissibility in the Green Card Application for Asylee

 One consideration in a green card application for an asylee is a question of admissibility.
 Perhaps the asylee knows that they are inadmissible due to committing a crime.
 Alternatively the asylee applicant may have violated immigration law in entering the United States.
 In either of these cases, the USCIS requires a waiver to these grounds of inadmissibility when you adjust status.
 Dealing with inadmissibility in preparing waivers is difficult.
 Consequently, we advise the asylee applying for green card to check with an immigration attorney.

 How We Can Help

 From this article about an asylee applying for a green card, you can see that we are familiar with asylee status.
-We are also very familiar with the green card process.
-We can help you through this process.
-Please contact us.
+We are also very familiar with the green card process generally and for asylees.
+So you see we can help you through this process.
+If you need help, please contact us.